 TED-Ed Weekend events are special gatherings that bring together students from around the world for a chance to take over TED Headquarters in New York City.
-TED will give the stage to the world’s youth for inspiring performances, hands-on workshops, and riveting TED Talks delivered by members of TED-Ed’s Student Talks program.
+TED hands over the stage to the world’s youth for inspiring performances, hands-on workshops, and riveting TED Talks delivered by members of TED-Ed’s Student Talks program.

 Cool, an event series celebrating students!
 What should we expect?

 TED-Ed Weekends feature an amazing lineup of youth speakers from around the globe.
-This year’s TED-Ed Weekend event will be held Saturday, November 17, 2018.
 In addition to experiencing great Talks delivered on stage at TED Headquarters, attendees will get a chance to connect with experts, learn valuable new skills, explore ideas that matter, join interactive workshops, and form lasting friendships within the global TED student community.

 How are the youth speakers selected?

-The TED-Ed Team receives many video submissions of Talks given by students participating in the Student Talks program.
-After watching all of the videos, we invite some Club Members to give their talks on THE big red circle at TED Headquarters in New York City.
+The TED-Ed Team receives many video submissions of Talks given by members of the Student Talks program.
+After watching all of the nominated Talks, we invite some students to speak on THE big red circle at TED Headquarters in New York City.
+So if you have uploaded a Talk to our YouTube Channel, then you have officially applied to be a speaker at TED-Ed Weekend!
+Check out our Nomination Guidelines to learn more about what we look for when selecting speakers.

 We built a theater in our office (crazy, right?), but it still has a limited number of seats.
-Participants within the TED-Ed Student Talks program receive an invitation to apply.
+Participants within the TED-Ed Student Talks program receive an invitation to apply to join as audience members.
 After reviewing applications, the TED-Ed team invites select groups to attend in NYC.
+But if you haven’t been selected to attend in person, fear not!
+We have various ways you can join remotely (through our livestream or the TED World Theater) and we’ll update you about those remote options before the event!

 Who can be a chaperone?
 How many students can one chaperone supervise?

-An adult Club Leader, Club Advisor, or parent may be the chaperone for up to 5 students.
+An adult group leader, group advisor, or parent may be the chaperone for up to 5 students.
 If students are accepted, parents will receive more details regarding chaperones and guidelines for attendance of the event.

 How do we get to New York City?
 Where do we stay?